Pitch Wars 2017 … all the details!

-We’re so excited for our fifth Pitch Wars!
-For those unfamiliar with Pitch Wars, it’s a contest where published/agented authors, editors, or interns choose one writer each, read their entire manuscript, and offer critiques on how to make the manuscript shine.
-The mentor also critiques his/her writer’s pitch and query letter to get it ready for the agent round.
+We’re so excited for our sixth Pitch Wars!
+For those unfamiliar with Pitch Wars, it’s a contest where published/agented authors, editors, or interns choose one writer each, read their entire manuscript, and offer edits on how to make the manuscript shine.
+The mentor also edits his/her writer’s pitch and query letter to get it ready for the agent round.
 Those entering Pitch Wars submit applications (query plus first chapter of manuscript) to their chosen mentors.
-The mentors then read all their applications and choose the writer they want to mentor for two months to get them ready for the agent round.
+The mentors then read all their applications and choose the writer they want to mentor for two months to get them ready for the agent showcase.
 Writers can pick up to four mentors to send an application to.

 How will you decide what mentors to submit to?

 - Participate in our Mentor Wishlist Blog Hop starting July 19th.
 The mentors’ bios and wishlists will be posted to their blogs and linked from a post on my blog, and you can hop around and find the right matches for you.
 The hop will go on until August 2, which is submission day!!
 There will be a scavenger hunt during the hop with an exciting prize.
 You don’t want to miss it.
 More details will be on the blog hop main post on this blog.